This German Unity Day, The Game Magazine takes you on a visual trip back to a turning point in German history when the country was united again.

 Laughter and silence balanced each other out.
 After that, I had a file (greetings to IM Michael)

-7 October 1989 = 40th anniversary of the GDR.
+7 October 1989 was the 40th anniversary of the GDR.
 I drove to the Bornholmer Straße border crossing as I often do.
 A border guard came to meet me: “Mr. Ritter, you are not wanted in the GDR capital today.”
 Return to West Berlin.

-4 November 1989: Large demonstration on the Alex.
+4 November 1989 was a large demonstration on the Alex.
 I was there again without any problems.
 Many much-publicized photos were taken.
 Shitty weather, photojournalist Ritter returns with a cold, lab work, and dispatch.
 Exhausted.

 On 8 November 1989, I was sick in bed with a fever of 40 and heard on RIAS 2 in the evening that the Wall was open.
 I wasn’t there, but the next day at noon, I went to take photos, still sick.